 Buyers should consider:

-If serious defects are discovered, buyers may renegotiate pricing or request repairs before exchange contracts are signed.
+If serious defects are discovered, buyers may renegotiate the purchase price, request remedial work or budget for repairs after completion.

 How Mortgage Lenders and Insurers View Electrical Safety

-Some mortgage providers and insurance companies may request evidence that a property's electrical installation is safe and compliant before approving policies or lending agreements.
+Some mortgage providers and insurance companies may request evidence that a property's electrical installation is safe, especially if a survey raises concerns or the property is older, vacant, damaged or intended for rental use.

 Properties with outdated fuse boards, visible electrical damage or incomplete electrical certification may trigger additional inspections during the buying process.